 In a full-cloud environment, the Techila Server and all Techila Workers are deployed on instances provided by public cloud providers.

-Worker nodes in the cloud are provisioned by the administrator (or by End-Users given sufficient permission).
-The provisioning is done by using tools developed by Techila Technologies (Techila Starter Tool and Techila Web Interface)
+Techila Worker nodes in the cloud are provisioned by the administrator (or by End-Users given sufficient permission).

 Upon deployment, the Worker node is installed using a clean image.
 The Techila Worker software is installed on top of that fresh image on each deployment.
 Once the usage of the node is done and the node shutdown, all information is lost.